-The 2019 triennial actuarial investigation surplus amounts
+The 2018 triennial actuarial investigation surplus amounts

 An actuarial investigation is conducted annually for the Defined Benefit category of which Council is a contributing employer.
 Generally, a full actuarial investigation conducted every three years and interim actuarial investigations are conducted for each intervening year.
-An interim investigation was conducted as at 30 June 2019 and the last full actuarial investigation was conducted as at 30 June 2017.
+An interim investigation was conducted as at 30 June 2018 and a full actuarial investigation was conducted as at 30 June 2017.